 - While syllabi often at least start with a formal tone about rules and regulations, start with a message to your students about the need for flexibility, and recognition that this is likely not the format that the students registered for.
 Acknowledge that this is a challenging situation for everyone.
 You may find some ideas in the principles an instructor at UNC – Chapel Hill created for sharing with his students.

 - You final exam / assessment will likely be different than it would have otherwise been.
 The U of S has new requirements on what you can and cannot do for final exams.
 Provide as much information for your students about your assessments, including the final exam within the syllabus.
-See the page on Final Exams and Course Assessments on the Teaching and Learning website.

 - Include times and methods of communication for office hours.